nickwithey/obsidian/AWS Accounts.md

 What type of Budgets are available ? ; Cost, Usage, Savings Plan, Reservation What are the features of a Cost Budget ? ; Monitor spend via alerts

+IAM - BASICS

+What is a critical piece of any user rights granted ?; Least privilege access What 3 features does IAM provide ?; Users, Groups and Applications What are the 3 functions of IAM ?; Identity Provider, Authorisation, Authentication Is IAM resilient ?; Yes - globally resilient - available across all regions What are IAM users ?; individually identified user accounts (humans or apps) What are IAM groups ?;Collections of related users What are IA